AdobeDocs/experience-manager-core-components.en/help/developing/web-optimized-image-delivery.md

  This should never happen.

 * In the HTML, the markup doesn't change when enabling web optimized images, only the value of the SCR attribute on the image element changes.
-* Whenever the new image service isn't available or cannot process the desired image, the URL generated will [fallback to the adaptive image servlet.](#fallback)
+* Whenever the new image service isn't available or cannot process the desired image, the URL generated will [fallback to the Adaptive Image Servlet.](#fallback)
 * Dispatcher rules may block the web-optimized image service and [should be checked when activating the feature.](#activating)